The 1Ex Trading Board Turns Down $50 Million Takeover Bid

+(MENAFN- ACN NewsWire) The 1ex Trading Board Turns Down $50 Million Takeover Bid

-(MENAFN- GlobeNewsWire - Nasdaq) ISTANBUL, TURKEY, Dec.
-20, 2023 (GLOBE NEWSWIRE) -- The founders of the ecosystem for professional traders and PROP trading companies, 1ex Trading Board, declined an offer to sell the company for $50 million just a few days before the listing of their own token.
+ISTANBUL, TURKEY, Dec 20, 2023 - (ACN Newswire) - The founders of the ecosystem for professional traders and PROP trading companies, 1ex Trading Board, declined an offer to sell the company for $50 million just a few days before the listing of their own token.
 The potential buyer was a British venture fund (name undisclosed) specializing in blockchain and crypto projects from 2020.
 They had intended to acquire 1ex Trading Board's business in a closed Seed round.
 The intermediary for the deal was the well-known investor and businessman Yusuf Berkan.

 Yusuf, a member of the Forbes (U30) Technology Council, also plays a crucial role in organizing the TechPark Investment Gala & Conference.
 Alongside these responsibilities, he continues to contribute to Forbes.
 In November 2022, Yusuf received a certificate from Sabanci University's Center of Excellence in Finance.